WestedCrean/astroPaper/README.md

 AstroPaper is a Electron.js + Python app, serving random pictures from NASA's Astronomy Picture of The Day (http://apod.nasa.gov/)

+If you want to use it as a console application - download astropaper.py from 'Server' folder and install dependencies, works just fine!

 Feel free to fork it, tweak it and send a pull request!
 I plan to move from astrophotography to other pictures also, to let a user choose his/her own wallpaper genre.

 ## ☑ TODO